 Community Health Advocates (CHA) is an innovative resource that helps New Yorkers navigate the complex health care system by providing individual assistance and educational presentations to underserved communities throughout New York State.
-CHA helps consumers find, enroll in, and navigate health coverage or access low-cost or free care.
+CHA helps consumers find and navigate health coverage or access low-cost or free care.
 It also helps consumers solve billing issues, understand health care reform and their health care rights, and so much more.
 Since 1999, CHA has assisted more than 180,000 clients through a diverse network of community-based organizations (CBOs).

 New York's Source For Consumer Assistance

 In 2010, as a part of federal health reform, CHA became New York's Statewide Consumer Assistance Program.
 Now funded under New York State's Establishment grant, CHA uses a "hub-and-spokes" model: CSS acts as the hub with its live, toll-free helpline; while advocates at 27 CBOs and three specialist agencies serve as the spokes.

 CHA provides services in more than 10 languages and has access to more than 170 languages through a translation service.
 For more information about CHA, please visit www.communityhealthadvocates.org or call the helpline at 1-888-614-5400.